Tree Stump Removal with Roundup® Weed and Grass Killer Products

 Let us show you how to kill a tree stump the right way.

 TREE STUMP GOT YOU STUMPED?

 Tree stump removal can stump even the most skilled gardener.
 If the root system isn’t dead, a stump that’s been ground can still resprout.
 That’s why it’s important to kill the stump before removal, and that’s where Roundup® Weed & Grass Killer products come in.

-Cut the living stump as closely to the ground as possible.
+Using a handsaw or chainsaw, cut the living stump as close to the ground as possible.
 The less stump left behind, the faster it will decompose.

-In 2-4 weeks, without causing it to rot.
+This application will kill the stump In 2-4 weeks, without causing it to rot.

 * IMPORTANT: Some trees may share the same root system.
 Adjacent trees having a similar age, height and spacing may signal a shared root system.
 Injury may occur to non-treated trees when one or more trees sharing common roots are treated.